dadahcr2/reference/_pages/home.md

     Two and Four Track Cups
   </summary>

-I can remember the single track cups but not the others so I put together lists of the two and four track cups:{: .notice}
+I can remember the single track cups but not the others so I put together lists of the two and four track cups:
+{: .notice}

 **Two tracks**
 Glacier Cup